DamonMohammadbagher/ETWNetMonv3/README.md

 ### ETWProcessMon.exe
 "ETWProcessMon" is simple tool for Monitoring Processes/Threads/Memory/Imageloads/TCPIP Events via ETW, with this code you can Monitor New Processes also you can See New Threads (Thread Started event) + Technique Detection for Remote-Thread-Injection (Which Means Your New Thread Created into Target Process by Another Process), also with this code you can Monitor VirtualMemAllocation Events in Memory for All Processes (which sometimes is very useful for Payload Detection in-memory) also you can see ImageLoads for each Process & you can see TCPIP Send Events for each Process too.

-Note: VirtualMemAlloc for (Payload-Detection) + ImageLoad & Remote Thread-Injection for (Technique-Detection) are useful for Blue Teams/Defenders.
+Note: VirtualMemAlloc for (Payload-Detection) + ImageLoad & Remote-Thread-Injection Detection for (Technique-Detection) are useful for Blue Teams/Defenders.

 Video [1], [Video-1 of Chapter15-Part1]: